 - Drink water often

-- It usually fades after a few weeks
+- It usually fades within a few weeks as your body adapts 6

 4. Trouble Sleeping